A-Stone-Olguin/bookshop-rs/README.md

 Start the api using `cargo run`

 I recommend using [`httpie`](https://httpie.io) for testing of HTTP endpoints on the terminal.
 Tutorials are available elsewhere online, and you're free to use whatever tools you deem appropriate for testing your code.

+For usage, here is an example: `echo '{"title": "Dune", "author": "Frank Herbert"}' | http GET localhost:8080/books/price` to return the price